school of hi-fi

 Regarding the CD with "pink noise", in my view, it should be part of the accessories of any audiophile, but just using a normal good CD and an amplifier with mono and balance (you could temporarily reconnect an old one, with "mono" and "balance"), it's more than enough to evaluate the real dimension of this issue.

-However, it seems the audiophiles completely ignore this "small" anomaly and this is grave because the solution to this problem is among the most important things they should care about!
-As far as I know, no "guru" or magazine has ever taken into consideration this problem, also because they probably have no idea how to exhaustively fix it!
+However, it seems the audiophiles completely ignore this "negligible anomaly" and this is grave because the solution to this problem is among the most important things they should care about!
+As far as I know, no "guru" or magazine has ever taken into consideration this problem, probably because they have no idea how to fix it exhaustively!

 This guy, with a spectrum analyser, two great subwoofers, and the chance of rolling off the bass response of the main speakers in the needed way, will achieve the same flat frequency response for both speakers!

 Unfortunately, if they are dipole or omnidirectional speakers, nothing can be done to equal the mid-high emission of the two speakers.
-So, in my opinion, any audiophile who doesn’t have at his disposal a room with two identical symmetrical ends should carefully stay away from this type of speakers!
+In my opinion, any audiophile who doesn’t have a room with two identical symmetrical ends should carefully stay away from this type of speaker!

-To finish, the audiophile must realize that this is the ONLY possible way to operate, to comprehensively solve this issue and achieve the same sound emission in each speaker, customised for your unique listening environment.
-It's not a simple operation at all, and, as said before, it's "bread" only for very skilled professionals, and probably this is the real reason why all the insiders seem very careful not to "publicise" this problem!
+To finish, the audiophile must realize that this is the ONLY possible way to operate, to comprehensively solve this issue and achieve the same sound emission in each speaker, customised for his unique listening environment.
+It's not a simple operation at all, and, as mentioned before, it's "bread" only for very skilled professionals.
+This is probably the real reason why all the insiders seem very careful not to "publicise" this problem!

 If you have the job done, you will joyfully discover that your system now provides a new and much better sound, coherent, cleaner in the mid-high, free of booming, and finally with a glorious infra-bass too, catching not just "two", but ... "many" birds with one stone!